Discover 11 ways you can live super frugally and happy this year.

 7. Find Frugal and Happy Friends

 Studies show that having friends really can make you happier.
-Not only that, they can boost your spirits on those days you’re feeling low.
+Not only that, but they can also boost your spirits on those days you’re feeling low.

 Dedicate time to grow these friendships.
 Find friends that share the same views, opinions, and hobbies as you.